(Hope Edelman, "Motherless Daughters, The Legacy of Loss," 1994, 2014)

 Some situations, person, place, time, or activity can trigger painful feelings from the past regarding the loss of a woman's mother, mother substitute, father, on-going loss and trauma.
 Indications of healing are that painful feelings become less frequent and less intense and when deep feelings do emerge, one learns how to navigate through them.
 In my understanding, the process of healing and recovery involves facing the reality of one's loss, accepting and observing emerging feelings and associations that come and go, awareness of current and past situations, and learning how to navigate through deep feelings and responses.
 The hardest times do pass.

-Our major challenges can be transformative, opening a way for finding new meaning in life.
+Our major challenges can be transformative with post-trauma and post-loss growth, opening a way for finding new meaning in life and knowing ourselves.
 Motherless daughters often find they gain a deepened appreciation for the basic experiences of life, death, and growth...Often, I've been told, the part of themselves that feels empty, begins to fill with warmth.

 How Did I Get Started In This Field?

 The term "motherless daughters" and the common consequences of mother loss detailed in "Motherless Daughters" helped me put together missing pieces of my and other women's common and unique responses to loss and trauma.
 Subsequent to publication, Hope led an organization in New York City to help hundreds of women understand and navigate through their experiences.
 In coordination with Hope's NYC organization, I began facilitating time-limited, structured support groups from lists of women who wanted to participate in them, locally.
-From these groups I developed and facilitated on-going, supportive/exploratory Groups for Motherless Daughters in Mill Valley, San Anselmo, Kentfield, CA, in Marin County and now on secure Zoom..
+From these groups I developed and facilitated on-going, supportive/exploratory Groups for Motherless Daughters in Marin County and now on secure Zoom..

 I am also the founder of MOTHERLESS DAUGHTERS OF MARIN.